s0usik/cooking-telegrambot/README.md

 ## Features

 - **Interactive Cooking Assistance**: Get tips and tricks to enhance your cooking.
-- **User -Friendly Commands**: Simple commands to interact with the bot.
+- **User-Friendly Commands**: Simple commands to interact with the bot.

 ## Commands